 In the second phase, the IFT is lowered to 15-19 mN/m, simulating a B20 ULSD biodiesel blend, and again 2500 ppm emulsified water is added.
 Emulsified water is attracted to, and bonds to, biodiesel, so it is much harder to remove.
 This is when the hydrogen bonds come into play.
 In order to reduce the bonded emulsified water to 200 ppm or below, a filters efficiency in breaking the hydrogen bonds to remove water will need to be 92%, (2500 * (1-.92)) = 200.

-200 ppm of bonded water controls the growth of microbes by limiting available water to the microbes; little water, little life, little MIC, corrosion controlled.
+200 ppm of bonded water controls microbial growth of by limiting available water to the microbes; little water, little life, little MIC, corrosion controlled.
 As well, 200 ppm is the warranty level for emergency backup generators.

 A new generation of filters have been developed since 2011 to remove the bonded water by breaking the hydrogen bonds as tested against SAE J1488.
 A permanently mounted filtration system is added to the storage tank.

 The corrosion control mechanism is supported with field test results.
-Fuel samples from end users using SAE J1488_201010 filtration consistently show bonded water levels well below 100 ppm.
+Fuel samples from end user storage tanks using SAE J1488_201010 filtration consistently show water levels below 100 ppm.

 The only time the bonded water is above 100 ppm is typically after a fuel delivery, which speaks to the quality of fuel delivered, or a water leak into a tank; in that instance the leak was found and fixed.
 These very low levels of bonded water content (< 200 ppm) will deny microbes the water needed for growth; little water, little life, little MIC, corrosion controlled.